About ArgoCD Tracking ID

 • Recommended Method

-• Labels are for displaying information only, and tracking is done with Annotations.
+• Labels are for information only, and tracking is done with Annotations

-For more information, please see the official documentation:
+For more information, please refer to the official documentation:

 Label vs Annotation